Warped geometries of Segre-Veronese manifolds: The logarithmic map

 \subsection{Segre--Veronese manifolds}

-By leveraging \cref{lem_basic_covering_property,thm_logarithm_preSV}, minimizing geodesics on the Segre--Veronese manifold $\Var{S}_\alpha^\vect{k}$ that connect two rank-$1$ tensors are readily obtained.
+By leveraging \cref{lem_basic_covering_property,thm_logarithm_preSV}, minimizing geodesics in the Segre--Veronese manifold $\Var{S}_\alpha^\vect{k}$ that connect two rank-$1$ tensors are readily obtained.
 Indeed, a minimizing geodesic connecting $\tensor{P}$, $\tensor{Q} \in \Var{S}_\alpha^\vect{k}$ is the pushforward of any geodesic whose length coincides with

 \Cref{cor_monotonic_distance} then leads us naturally to the following terminology.